richardju97/python-scripts/README.txt

 All files are left within the same directory/repository and therefore one README file.
 This is so that no matter what script is being run, you'll always cd into the same directory.

 1. costCalculator.py
 --------------------

 Originally started to help my friend calculate how much he would need to purchase "X" number of Boneless Wings from Buffalo Wild Wings on their 65 cent per wing deals.

 2. goldenHour.py
 ----------------

 Originally started at the Hack the North 2016 hackathon (hosted by University of Waterloo).
+Intended for OS X only at the moment.

+Utilizes the Yahoo Weather API to get the sunset times for a specific location.
+Sends a reminder to OS X's Notification Center an hour before sunset to remind photographers to take a photo of the sunset.

+Parameters:
+	"<city, state>"
+	Example: "West Lafayette, IN"

+Dependencies:
+	terminal-notifier (OS X)

+To install:
+	$ sudo gem install terminal-notifier